 The South Carolina Retirement System ("SCRS"), a cost-sharing multiple-employer defined benefit pension plan, was established July 1, 1945, pursuant to the provisions of Section 9-1-20 of the South Carolina Code of Laws for the purpose of providing retirement and other benefits for teachers and employees of the state and its political subdivisions.
-SCRS covers employees of state agencies, public school districts, higher education institutions, other participating local subdivisions of government and individuals newly elected to the South Carolina General Assembly at or after the 2012 general election.
+SCRS covers employees of state agencies, public school districts and participating charter schools, public higher education institutions, other participating local subdivisions of government and first-term individuals elected to the South Carolina General Assembly.

-The State Optional Retirement Program ("State ORP") is a defined contribution plan that is offered as an alternative to the SCRS to certain newly hired employees of state agencies, institutions of higher education, public school districts, and individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
+The State Optional Retirement Program ("State ORP") is a defined contribution plan that is offered as an alternative to the SCRS to newly hired state, public higher education institution and public school districts employees, as well as individuals first elected to the South Carolina General Assembly at or after the general election in November 2012.
 State ORP participants direct the investment of their funds into an account administered by one of four third party service providers.
 PEBA assumes no liability for State ORP benefits.
 Rather, the benefits are the liability of the four third party service providers.
 For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.